 1. Look up your vehicle’s wiring colors

 I recommend looking for wiring color codes for your vehicle at The12volt.com.
-In most cases you’ll find the colors and description for your car or truck’s wiring.
+In most cases, you’ll find the colors and diagrams for your car or truck’s wiring.

 If that doesn’t work out, it’s ok.
 We’ll fall back on plan #2.